flaviaaleotti/employee_reports/README.md

 from terminal inside the employee_reports/ directory.

-The pre-generated databases employees.db and reports.db are already available in teh repository, but you can run the above scripts to reset the database to the starting records at anytime in the future.
+The pre-generated databases employees.db and reports.db are already available in the repository, but you can run the above scripts to reset the database to the starting status at anytime in the future.

-Now you are ready to start the API! run from terminal
+Now you are ready to start the API!
+Run from terminal:

 python RESTAPI.py

 ## TESTING

-Before using the API through your browser, you can test it with pytest in order to assess all endpoints.
+Before using the API through your browser, it is better to test it with pytest in order to check the endpoints.
 To run the tests, open another terminal (leave the API running, otherwise all tests will fail), go to the employee_reports/ directory and simply type

 pytest